cloud-bulldozer/k8s-netperf/README.md

       --uuid string           User provided UUID
 ```

+- `--across` will force the client to be across availability zones from the server
-Running with `--json` will reduce all output to just the JSON result, allowing users to feed the result to `jq` or other tools.
+- `--json` will reduce all output to just the JSON result, allowing users to feed the result to `jq` or other tools.
 Only output to the screen will be the result JSON or errors.

-`--clean=true` will delete all the resources the project creates (deployments and services)
+- `--clean=true` will delete all the resources the project creates (deployments and services)

-`--prom` accepts a string (URL).
+- `--prom` accepts a string (URL).
 Example  http://localhost:9090

-When using `--prom` with a non-openshift clsuter, it will be necessary to pass the prometheus URL.
+  - When using `--prom` with a non-openshift clsuter, it will be necessary to pass the prometheus URL.

-With OpenShift, we attempt to discover the OpenShift route.
-If that route is not reachable, it might be required to `port-forward` the service and pass that via the `--prom` option.

-`--metrics` will enable displaying prometheus captured metrics to stdout.
+- `--metrics` will enable displaying prometheus captured metrics to stdout.
 By default they will be written to a csv file.

-`--iperf` will enable the iperf3 load driver for any stream test (TCP_STREAM, UDP_STREAM). iperf3 doesn't have a RR or CRR test-type.
+- `--iperf` will enable the iperf3 load driver for any stream test (TCP_STREAM, UDP_STREAM). iperf3 doesn't have a RR or CRR test-type.

+> *Note: With OpenShift, we attempt to discover the OpenShift route.
+If that route is not reachable, it might be required to `port-forward` the service and pass that via the `--prom` option.*

 ### Config file
 #### Config File v2